Review and road test of the Ford Edge Vignale

 In its top Vignale form, the improved Ford Edge offers an interesting option to SUV buyers who would probably normally have paid a lot more for a large SUV from a premium brand.
 Jonathan Crouch looks at what's on offer.

 Ten Second Review of the Ford Edge Vignale

 Just how far can you push the limits of brand equity in the large SUV segment?
-Ford is testing that with this model, the Edge Vignale, a top-spec version of its surprisingly appealing family 4x4.
+Ford has been testing that with this model, the Edge Vignale, a top-spec version of its surprisingly appealing family 4x4, now usefully improved.
 It comes with just about every extra imaginable, plus a bespoke stitched leather interior and an impressive after-sales package.

 'Ford gives you more' used to be the Blue Oval brand's marketing slogan - and perhaps it still does.
 For proof, have a look at the very top Vignale version of its large, sophisticated and very well equipped SUV, the Edge.

 Forget the truck-like underpinnings you might expect from a large SUV that sells primarily in the US.
 This car instead shares its CD4 platform - and much of its interior - with the well-regarded Mondeo, as well as Ford's S-MAX and Galaxy MPVs.
 That People Carrying provenance is one reason why the Edge is so spacious inside, though curiously, for the European market, Ford hasn't used that extra room to build in the third seating row that many family SUV buyers now seem to want.
 This model is sized similarly to a Volkswagen Touareg but priced way below the level of a model like that, despite the huge equipment list you get in this Vignale version.